JohnPAguirre/USMTUserCapture/ReadMe.txt

 FEATURES TO IMPLEMENT AND ROADMAP
-Create Scanstate Interface to remove hard dependency in CaptureOneUserOnComputer.cs Show free space on backup drive and user folder size in CaptureOneUserOnComputer.xaml Allow techs to delete backup jobs
-Implement Reporting features
+Create Scanstate Interface to remove hard dependency in CaptureOneUserOnComputer.cs Show free space on backup drive and user folder size in CaptureOneUserOnComputer.xaml Allow techs to delete backup jobs - Done but needs to validate if the tech REALLY wants to delete backup (oops) Implement Reporting features
 	This includes jobs that were backup jobs that were deleted Allow capturing all users from a external drive using the /offlinewindir option in